 Apart from the campsite, you can also try to do some wild camping.

 Again, wild camping in the city?
 Not quite, but yes.
-Oslo is surrounded by forests, multiple lakes and nature.
+Oslo is surrounded by forests, multiple lakes, and nature.
 In some places in the forests, you are able to camp.
 This also includes some of the islands on the Oslo fjord, such as Langøyene.
 There, you can camp for free.
+I recommend taking this Oslo fjord cruise for a taste of a fjord, or just hopping on a public ferry with an Oslo Pass ticket or a regular ride ticket.

 Just remember to abide with the camping rules, keep the area clean and leave no trace.